learn-co-curriculum/react-rails-project-setup-guide/README.md

 ```

 - `-T` skips creation of test files
-- `-d=postgresql` configures Postgresql as the database instead of SQLite
+- `-d=postgresql` configures PostgreSQL as the database instead of SQLite
 - `--api` configures the app with a limited set of middleware, and skips
   views/helpers/assets on resource generation.